-recomm figure 1 2 to be ends that the switches and solenoids be wired according to P. For safety reasons, this configuration allows SOLENOID actuated only if SOLENOID 1 is already on.
-The "REAR AIR LOCKER" switch cover to SWITCH 1, and the "FR ONT AIR LOCKER" switch cover to SWITCH 2.
-NOTE: Refer to figure 17. for the correct switch terminal identification and switch orientation. re SOLENOID 1 as the air line leading to the rear axle Air and SOLENOID 2 as the air line leading to the front axle Air
+recomm figure 2 ir Lockers are to be installed in the system, ARB nends that the switches and solenoids be wired according to 0.
+For safety reasons, this configuration allows SOLENOID actuated only if SOLENOID 1 is already on. the "REAR AIR LOCKER" switch cover to SWITCH 1, and the "FR ONT AIR LOCKER" switch cover to SWITCH 2.
+NOTE: Refer to figure 18. for the correct switch terminal identification and switch orientation. are SOLENOID 1 as the air line leading to the rear axle Air and SOLENOID 2 as the air line leading to the front axle Air

 Testing & Final Assembly Leak Testing 6.1 With the vehicle parked and the engine off, turn the compressor on and wait until the air system is fully charged.
 NOTE: With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
-Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal. $\square$ Actuate the Air Locker(s).
+Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal. \square Actuate the Air Locker(s).
 The compressor should not come on again for a period of at least 15min.
 Air system recharging within that time period would indicate that a leak is present in the system.
 NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input.
-(Fig.12.)
+(Fig.13.)
 If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
 Bubbles should appear at any leak points.
 Check that leaky fittings have been adequately tightened.
 Disassemble, clean threads, and reapply thread sealant if leaking persists.
 Testing the Air Locker Actuation 6.2 To test that your air system, electrical system, and your Air Locker differential is functioning correctly: